 Having a compromised digestive system or irritable bowel syndrome or having a sense of what is FODMAP sensitivity is all about; it is advisable to first get the problem fixed.
 And during this period, pistachios need to be avoided.
 Once the problem is sorted out only then should the consumption of pistachio start again.
 Being vigilant to one’s tolerance level will help in finding out one’s ability to digest raffinose.
 This is because certain bacteria in the intestine will allow the digestion of raffinose from pistachios while at the same time making it difficult to digest other FODMAP.

-The above write up has established that almonds are extremely rich sources of nutrients for the body.
-But pistachios on the other hand are extremely beneficial for the health of the intestines.
+The data reveals that almonds are extremely rich sources of nutrients for the body.
+On the other hand, pistachios are extremely beneficial for the health of the intestines.
 And its minerals and amino acid content, although inferior to almonds, are very good for treating acne.

 Consuming pistachios should be within normal limits just like almonds especially if there are high intake foods that are rich omega 6.
 Take care to avoid useless sources of omega 6 like sunflower oil and stick to pistachios or other food sources that beneficial to acne prevention.